 - Does Not Require High School Diploma or GED (NOTE: Non-high school graduates or those who do not have a GED, must score 61 or better on the reading portion of the COMPASS test.
-In order to receive federal aid under the Ability To Benefit option, non-high school graduates and those who do not have a GED are required to take the entire COMPASS test.) - Interview with Program Advisor, Director, or Sponsor Check with department for designated interviewer. - 3.
+In order to receive federal aid under the Ability To Benefit option, non-high school graduates and those who do not have a GED are required to take the entire COMPASS test.) - 2.
 Two-step PPD / Chest X-Ray

-- Any course with one of the following prefixes requires a grade of "C" or better: COS - Any course with one of the following prefixes may not be attempted more than twice: COS - 3.
+1. Any course with one of the following prefixes requires a grade of "C" or better: COS

+- 2. Any course with one of the following prefixes may not be attempted more than twice: COS - 3.
 Curriculum Completion Requirement 36 months - 4.
 Dismissal Policy: A student who makes lower than a "C" on three (3) Cosmetology (COS) courses will be dismissed from the program, and will not be eligible to re-enter the program.
-A student may be dismissed at any time during a semester if he/she is unsafe and/or unethical - Reentry Policy: Any student who has been dismissed from the Cosmetology program for academic
+A student may be dismissed at any time during a semester if he/she is unsafe and/or unethical in the clinical area. - 5.
+Reentry Policy: Any student who has been dismissed from the Cosmetology program for academic or clinical failure, or who has been withdrawn will not be eligible to return for the next semester.
+This student will be placed on the waiting list to re-enter the program the following year in the semester from which he/she was dropped.
+This will be allowed only if the student's GPA is a 2.0 or better.
+Students are not eligible to re-enter the Cosmetology program after two withdrawals from the curriculum.

-Cours Course Class Lab Credit
+Course Class Lab Credit

 COS 101 Fundamentals of Cosmetology 1 6 3

 COS 106 Facials and Make-up 1 6 3

 COS 108 Nail Care 1 6 3

 COS 110 Scalp and Hair Care 1 6 3

 COS 112 Shampoo and Rinses 1.5 7.5 4

 COS 114 Hair Shaping 0 12 4

+COS 116 Hair Styling I 0 12 4

+COS 120 Mannequin Practice 0 9 3

+COS 206 Chemical Hair Waving 0 9 3

+COS 210 Hair Coloring .5 7.5 3

+COS 220 Cosmetology Clinical Practice I 0 9 3

+COS 222 Cosmetology Clinical Practice II 0 9 3

+6 99 39